Do you remember sitting awkwardly as your mom or dad told you about sex? For many, this conversation — though uncomfortable — was a rite of passage.

-It’s similar to the way a parent should act with a teenager at a pediatrician’s office.
-If the parent is still in the room, a frank conversation about sex is highly unlikely.
+It’s similar to the way parents should act with a teen at the doctor’s office; as long as parents are in the room, a frank conversation about sex is highly unlikely.

-With privacy, doctors can help patients figure out which screenings may be beneficial, offer advice on sexual protection and more.
-If you can help get the conversation started, you will have done your part to ensure that an active aging sex life is also a healthy one.
+With privacy, doctors can help patients figure out which screenings may be beneficial, offer advice on sexual protection, and more.

 But if you can get the conversation started, you’ll be doing your part to ensure that your parent’s sex life will be a healthy one.